mohit2708/study1/python/python/1_python/7_oops.md

 print(Student.roll_no)  # 12845678

-# using **getattr()** function:- The getattr() function accepts an object and a variable name.
+# -------using **getattr()** function:- The getattr() function accepts an object and a variable name.
 It returns the value of the class variable.
 name = getattr(Student, 'name')
 rollno = getattr(Student, 'roll_no')

 print(name)     # mohit saxena
 print(rollno)   # 12845678

-# using object:- Accessing through object instantiation.
+# -------using object:- Accessing through object instantiation.
 obj= Student()
 print(obj.name) # mohit saxena
 ```